hossamelneily/nexchange/readme_wercker.md

 - `DOCKER_HUB_USER` - dockerhub username to push and pull container images
 - `DOCKER_HUB_PASSWORD` - password for DOCKER_HUB_USER (define it as a protectd var)
 - `DOCKER_HUB_REPO` - the dockerhub repo where to push (repo must already exists and could be  private)
+- `NEW_RELIC_CONFIG_FILE` - The name of the file inside the project which contains the New Relic Python angent configuration
+- `NEW_RELIC_ENVIRONMENT` - The name of the environment.
+New Relic agent takes it into account to specialize config
+- `NEW_RELIC_LICENSE_KEY` - The key of the New Relic account to which the data should be sent

 ----
 # Other useful informations